 JW Chung, “Estimate of the carbon footprint of the US health care sector,” JAMA: The Journal of the American Medical Association 302, no. 18 (2009): 2009-2011.

 Keya Chatterjee is a Climate Change and Environment expert for a global environmental nonprofit organization.
 Her work focuses on the environmental crisis facing the planet, and what policies and measures should be taken to ameliorate the most catastrophic impacts of climate change.
 Keya’s commentary on climate change policy and sustainability issues has been quoted in dozens of media outlets including USA Today, CNN, and NBC Nightly News.
 Keya resides in Washington, DC with her husband Andrew and her son Siddharth.
 She enjoys practicing yoga, biking, and spending time with her friends and family.
-She is working on a book about how to have a baby without raising your carbon footprint to be published in 2013 by Ig Publishing.
+Author of The Zero Footprint Baby, a book about how to have a baby without raising your carbon footprint is now available in stores and online by Ig Publishing.
 Keep up with Keya’s writing on the nexus of climate change activism and motherhood at www.keyachatterjee.com.

 Image source: Environmental Protection Agency